arthurlmsantana/arthurlmsantana/README.md

 Welcome to my GitHub profile!

-👀 Interests
+👀 Interests:
 I have a strong passion for data analytics, data science, and statistics.
 I enjoy diving into data to extract meaningful insights and make data-driven decisions.

-🌱 Current Learning
+🌱 Current Learning:
 I'm currently enhancing my skills in data science, analytics and visualization.

-💞️ Collaboration
+💞️ Collaboration:
 I'm eager to collaborate on data science/analytics projects that involve complex problem-solving, data modeling, and statistical analysis.
 If you have an exciting project or idea, feel free to reach out!

-📫 Contact Me
+📫 Contact Me:
 Email: arthurmaxado@yahoo.com.br
 LinkedIn: https://www.linkedin.com/in/arthur-santana-68167994/